andreluizbvs/InsPLAD/README.md

 #### Unsupervised Anomaly Detection
 - Anomaly Detection dataset
 - Five assets, 2 classes each (normal or anomalous)
+- Other properties in the table above

 <!--
 #### Benchmark